Cyb3rWard0g/log4jshell-lab/victim-server/README.md

 ./Install-Docker.sh
 ```

-## Compile Vulnerable Application
+### Compile Vulnerable Application

+We need to add a vulnerable application to our Tomcat server.
+This project also comes with one.
-We want to create a `.war` file to host the vulnerable aplication in our Tomcat server.
+We need to compile our application and create a `.war` file to host the vulnerable aplication in our Tomcat server under `/opt/tomcat/webapps`.

 ```bash
 cd httpLoginForm/
 docker run -it --rm -v "$(pwd)":/opt/maven -w /opt/maven maven mvn clean install
 ```

-Copy `.war` file from the `target` folder to the Tomcat `/opt/tomcat/webapps/` folder.
+Copy new `.war` file from the `target` folder to the Tomcat `/opt/tomcat/webapps/` folder.

 ```bash
 cp target/VulnWebApp-1.0-SNAPSHOT.war /opt/tomcat/webapps/
 ```

-## Finish Setup

 ### Restart Tomcat Service